senaite/senaite.core/src/senaite/core/tests/doctests/API.rst

     >>> uid = api.get_uid(new_client)
     >>> path = api.get_path(new_client)

-Trying to delete an object with enough permissions is not possible:
+Trying to delete an object without enough permissions is not possible:

     >>> api.delete(new_client)
     Traceback (most recent call last):